jamesplease/backbone.base-router/README.md

 This Router – and all Backbone.Routers – do not get these options back.
 They're sent off to History and not returned.
 Because this library is *just* a Router, it doesn't let you access those options.
-However, by using this library in conjunction with Backbone.BaseHistory you will receive an extra parameter in your `onNavigate` callback, `navOptions`.
-These are those options.
+However, by using this library in conjunction with [Backbone.BaseHistory](https://github.com/jmeas/backbone.base-history) you will receive an extra parameter in your `onNavigate` callback, `navOptions`, which are those options.